emilyst/home/README.md

     home reset --hard origin/master
     home submodule update --init

-Afterward, use the `home` alias to interact with the home repository.
-(This alias is configured for Zsh.)
+Afterwards, always use the `home` alias to interact with the home repository.
+(This alias is configured for Zsh by the current configuration.)

 Layout and Editing
 ------------------

 All files and directories are ignored by default.
 (See [.gitignore](.gitignore).)
-Any added file needs to be added forcefully: e.g., `home add -f <path/to/file>`.
-Any empty directory needs to contain a `.gitignore` file to remain present, and that `.gitignore` file should also ignore everything by default.
+Any added file or directory needs to be added
+forcefully: e.g., `home add -f <path/to/file>`.
+Any empty directory needs to contain a `.gitignore` file to be added, and that `.gitignore` file should also ignore everything by default.

-Because the repository sits on top of the home directory and ignores everything by default, and because it uses a custom Git directory, there's no need to use symbolic linking or other setup to use.
-It can overlay whatever else and ignore it safely.
-The only updates it sees are changes to the files which it does know about and tracks, which can be committed normally (e.g., `home commit -avp` or similar).
+Because the repository sits directly in the home directory and ignores everything by default, and because it uses a custom Git directory, there's no need to use symbolic linking or copying.
+It can coexist alongside anything else that lives in `$HOME`, and Git ignores the other things safely.
+The only updates it sees are changes to the files which it does know about and tracks, which can be committed normally (e.g., `home commit -avp` or similar), or anything added explicitly and forcefully.

 Updating
 --------

-Pushing up updates to the GitHub repository is not difficult.
+Pushing up updates to GitHub is not difficult.

     home push